The Government Inspector

 'The Government Inspector' was the latest production to follow FT's summer tradition of an outdoor rehearsed reading in costume.

-Take a look at the programme for 'The Government Inspector' HERE
+You can see the programme for 'The Government Inspector' lower down

 Lynne Savege writes:

 Unable to participate as usual in our Filkins Theatre production this year, I had a different experience, watching it from the other side, in the audience, live in the paddock on Saturday evening.
 The setting was just perfect, hot and sunny initially... perhaps too hot for the players (I vividly remember sleeping on the green sward, as Titania, in a beautiful green gown awaiting Bottom, in a previous production and thinking how hot it was, too hot...)

 Jeremy Irwin-Singer, as ever, did an amazing job directing and taking the lead in the play.
 Jane Martin was our wonderful wardrobe mistress, letting out too tight suits and finding charity shop bargains for thrifty costumes and Lorraine Chitty, admirably sourcing all the props prior to going on holiday.
 Thanks to our bar staff, Michele & Alan Heath, keeping everyone in drinks from the village shop and to Edmund Irwin-Singer for bringing round much needed nibbles in the interval.
 Everyone was wonderful...